 In January 2020, CMHA Swan Valley Branch implemented a new Learning Centre, based on a Recovery College model, at our offices in both Swan River and Dauphin.
 The HOPE Learning Centre (Helping Others through Peer Education), is a service available to the community in general and offers courses that touch on a variety of subjects relating to personal recovery, mental health, and well-being.
-Although our Learning Centre is currently closed at our physical locations due to the Covid-19 government public health directives, we are offering a selection of modified online courses through the Zoom conferencing platform.
-Please visit our events page for courses that are currently available and how to register.
-You may also send an e-mail to email@example.com to request being added to a list that will notify you of upcoming programs and courses.
+These courses are offered both in-person in a classroom, as well as virtually online.
+Please visit our EVENTS page for courses that are currently available and how to register.
+You may also fill out and submit the form below to be added to an e-mail list that will notify you of upcoming programs and courses.

 HOPE Learning Centre FAQ’s: